-Too many changes pissed me off: Ne-Yo is bad enough, but Ne-Yo writing an original song FOR this?
+Too many changes pissed me off: Ne-Yo is curious enough, but Ne-Yo writing an original song FOR this?
 Ugh.
 Removing “I Was Born On The Day Before Yesterday” and replacing it with a song not even good enough to make the cut of the dreadful movie version, called “You Can’t Win”?
 Feh.
-(Though, I do … Continue reading Music Box: Nobody Beats “The Wiz”
+(Though, I do … More Music Box: Nobody Beats “The Wiz”

 I’m dazed.
 Literally.
 I first saw the off-Broadway production back in February, at the Public, as a birthday present to myself.
 It was a staggering achievement then, but even more so now.
-Every so often a work of art descends upon us from the heavens, via the musical theater gods – so breathtaking, … Continue reading Music Box: Hamilton the Musical – History Is Happening In Manhattan
+Every so often a work of art descends upon us from the heavens, via the musical theater gods – so breathtaking, towering in … More Music Box: Hamilton the Musical – History Is Happening In Manhattan

 How do you mourn a legend who’s lived more than you and me combined?
 At the ripe old age of 89, the great Elaine Stritch has taken her final bows.
 To see her in a show was to expect the expected AND unexpected, and to bear witness Broadway royalty non pareil.
 I’m thrilled, delighted, and … More Legacy: Elaine Stritch Everybody Rise!

 Idina Menzel lives in a musical kingdom where she rules as the Queen and her uber-fans are of many facets – her disciples, her defenders, her watchdogs, her court jesters, and her steadfastly dedicated army.
 Dare, if you will, to publicly state that the Emperor has no clothes, and you will be harangued, and scolded, … More Music Box: Idina Menzel Live At Radio City Music Hall